 This entry was posted on Saturday, January 19th, 2013 at 23:15 and is filed under Agricultural Accompaniment, Umm el-Arayes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 10 Palestinians and five Israeli activists were arrested in Umm el-Arayes for violating a closed military zone issued to prevent the Palestinian farmers from plowing their own land.
 The occupation forces used much violence and a skunk truck was brought to the spot.
 Among the detainees was an 80 year old man, and three minors, among them an 18 month old baby who was arrested along with her mother.
 Most detainees were released on Sautrday.
 Two were held in arrest overnight: one Palestinian woman,the mother of the arrested baby (the baby was released Saturday along with her father and grandfather who were also arrested) and one Israeli woman activist.
 Both were released the following day, not before a bail of 5000 NIS was payed to have the Palestinian released.
 Four Palestinians who were arrested Friday for approaching a fence that settlers from Susya recently put up on a private Palestinian land (and that was removed some weeks ago) were also released Sunday.